eizengan/reforge/README.md

 See the [introduction](INTRODUCTION.md) for information on how to create transformations.

+Changes for each version are noted in the [changelog](CHANGELOG.md)

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).